Sub-questions

 What was life like in your town or suburb at the beginning of the 20th century?

-What do teenagers want from their series?
-Why are the relationships between characters so important?
-What settings are favoured?
-What qualities do the lead actors have?
+do the lead actors have?
 Why do some local series do well overseas?

 Subject: Geography